LeoVS09/microbundle/README.md

 	--sourcemap      Generate source map  (default true)
-	--raw            Show raw byte size  (default false) --jsx            A custom JSX pragma like React.createElement (default: h) --tsconfig       Specify the path to a custom tsconfig.json -h, --help       Displays this message
+	--raw            Show raw byte size  (default false) --jsx            A custom JSX pragma like React.createElement (default: h) --css-modules	 Turns on css-modules for all .css imports.
+By default enabled for "*.module.css" files --tsconfig       Specify the path to a custom tsconfig.json -h, --help       Displays this message